 Identifying Information Excluded from the Mortality Data

-Every effort has been made to exclude information that could be used to identify individuals in the US mortality data distributed with SEER*Stat.
+Every effort has been made to exclude information that could be used to identify individuals in the U.S. mortality data distributed with SEER*Stat.
 Information such as race, age, sex, and demographic characteristics are included in the data for research purposes, but the level of detail has been reduced to rule out person-recognition.
-The mortality database available is described below.

 County-Level Year of Death Recode Variable Groupings